awsdocs/aws-parallelcluster-user-guide/doc_source/troubleshooting-v3.md

 +  `/var/log/parallelcluster/slurm_resume.log`
 +  `/var/log/slurmctld.log`

 Check the `/var/log/cfn-init.log` and `/var/log/chef-client.log` logs or corresponding log streams\.
-These logs should contain all the actions that were run when the head node is set up\.
+These logs contain all the actions that were run when the head node is set up\.
 Most errors that occur during setup should have error messages located in the `/var/log/chef-client.log` log\.
 If `OnNodeStart` or `OnNodeConfigured` scripts are specified in the configuration of the cluster, double check that the script runs successfully through log messages\.

-When a cluster is created, the head node needs to wait for the compute nodes to join the cluster before it can join the cluster\.
+When a cluster is created, the head node must wait for the compute nodes to join the cluster before it can join the cluster\.
 As such, if the compute nodes fail to join the cluster, then the head node also fails\.
 You can follow one of these sets of procedures, depending on the type of compute notes you use, to troubleshoot this type of issue:

 #### Compute nodes<a name="troubleshooting-v3-node-init.compute-node"></a>
 + Applicable logs: